srdo/storm/DEVELOPER.md

 ## Listing dependency licenses

-You can generate a list of dependencies and their licenses by running `mvn generate-resources -Dlicense.skipAggregateAddThirdParty=false` in the project root.
+You can generate a list of dependencies and their licenses by running `mvn license:aggregate-add-third-party@generate-and-check-licenses -Dlicense.skipAggregateAddThirdParty=false` in the project root.
 The list will be put in DEPENDENCY_LICENSES.

 The license aggregation plugin will use the license listed in a dependency's POM.
 If the license is missing, or incomplete (e.g. due to multiple licenses), you can override the license by describing the dependency in the THIRD-PARTY.properties file in the project root.